List of Chobits characters: Chi

 Chi (ちぃ, Chii) is a "chobit," a technologically advanced persocom rumored to possess true sapience, unlike other persocoms.
 She is found by Hideki one night in the trash, as he makes his way home from work.
 Her on-off switch is located in an unusual location.
 CLAMP has stated that this was done to create a major plot point.
 Upon Hideki finding the switch and turning her on, she is only able to say the word "chi," remembers nothing of her past life, and is unable to perform even simple tasks.
 Because of this, Hideki names her Chi and undertakes teaching her how to function.
-Because her system cannot be scanned by other persocoms, Minoru Kokubunji suggests she may be one of the legendary chobits.
-Through the course of the series, Chi learns basic skills, and eventually takes a job to help support Hideki.
+Because her system cannot be scanned by other persocoms, Minoru Kokubunji suggests she may be one of the legendary Chobits.
+Through the course of the series, Chi learns basic skills and eventually takes a job to help support Hideki.

 As Chi and Hideki learn more about her, Chi begins to have visions of another persocom who is identical to herself.
 Hideki eventually learns that this is Freya, her twin, and that Chi was originally called Elda; after Freya fell in love and broke her heart, her memories were downloaded into Chi, before her system stopped.
 While Ms. Hibiya was telling Hideki about Chi's earlier life Freya was telling a simpler, less detailed, version of the same story to Chi.

 During the series, Chi reads a series of children's picture books, A City with No People, about a character searching for the "person just for me," which were written pseudonymously by Chitose Hibiya as a way of reconnecting Chi to her past self as Elda, and to guide Chi's search for love.
 At the end of the series, Hideki finally admits that he loves Chi, and is her special person.

-Humans
+Major supporting characters

 Chitose Hibiya

 Chitose Hibiya (日比谷 千歳, Hibiya Chitose) is the landlady at the apartment where Hideki is staying.
 In the manga, she was previously an employee of Piffle Princess Enterprises and participated in the development of Angels and later, persocoms.
 She was married to the president of the company, the late Ichiro Mihara (a character from CLAMP's shared universe work Angelic Layer), who used the data gathered from the Angelic Layer research to create the Chobits to be Chitose's children, because she was unable to have children of her own.
-She also authors the A City with No People series of books to help Chi find the Person Just for Her.
+She also authors the A City with No People series of books to help Chi find the person just for her.